scaarix/Charybdis-Mangleform/readme.md

 A 3x6 split keyboard with magnetic removable thumb cluster and trackball

 # WARNING!
-This is currently in development and the pcb, and case should not be printed
+This is currently in development and the case should not be printed
 # Sourcing the components

 ## Electronic components